underscoreio/shapeless-guide/src/pages/intro/thisbook.md

 In Part II we introduce the "ops type classes" provided in the `shapeless.ops` package.
-The ops type classes form a vast library of tools for manipulating generic representations.
+Ops type classes form an extensive library of tools for manipulating generic representations.
 Rather than discuss every op in detail, we provide a theoretical primer in three chapters: